rage/programming-23/data/part-1/5-conditional-statements.md

 ## Indentation

-Python recognises that a block of code is connected to a conditional statement if each line of code in the block is _indented_ the same.
+Python recognises that a block of code is part of a conditional statement if each line of code in the block is _indented_ the same.
 That is, there should be a bit of whitespace at the beginning of every line of code within the code block.
 Each line should have the same amount of whitespace.

 For example: